Mid-Century Magic In Crestwood Hills, $4.2MAuthor:Philip Ferrato

 What We Love: The restored walls of clear heart redwood, from trees we’ll never see the likes of again.

 More: Go to the listing for additional images and details.
-With 3-bedrooms and 3-baths, this is an outstanding opportunity to own a key part of LA’s architectural heritage, represented by Joey Kirala of Sotheby’s International Realty.
+With 3-bedrooms and 3-baths, this is an outstanding opportunity to own a key part of LA’s architectural heritage, co-represented by Joey Kirala of Sotheby’s International Realty and Nate Cole at Modern California House.